fusionpbx/fusionpbx-docs/source/applications/voicemail.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Click the link above for setting up email server settings.
 These are the settings needed to enable your FusionPBX installation to be able to send email notifications.

-`Voicemail Default Settings`_
+`Voicemail Variables`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Voicemail default settings gives the options to adjust voicemail settings on your FusionPBX installation globally.

-**Variables**

-These variables can be set in advanced -> variables or in the dialplan.
+Using switch variables provides the ability to adjust FusionPBX Voicemail features.
+These variables can be set in either Advanced -> Variables (for a global scope) or in the dialplan (for a global *or* more flexible/specific scope).

 +---------------------------+----------------+
 | Name                      | Value          |